metablaster/WindowsFirewallRuleset/Docs/SecurityAndPrivacy.md

 [Microsoft Edge support for Microsoft Defender Application Guard][app guard]

-If your browser does not support isolated browser session an alternative is to use virtual machine, however virtual machine consumes your system resources since you would be running 2 systems at once.
+If your browser does not support isolated browser session an alternative is to use virtual machine, however virtual machine consumes system resources since you would be running two systems at once.

 Following site explains how to get started with Hyper-V virtual machine in Windows:\
 [Install Hyper-V on Windows 10][hyper-v]